WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/bi-weekly-meetings-2024.md

 ### Where do you need help from Bastian?

 * Deciding on March meet-up agenda
+  * Give brief updates on user testing
+  * Discussion on how we should go about using & sharing the research data from AutSPACEs
 * Planning AI UK
+  * meeting on Thursday with DS, JS, and people from CbD
 * Finding illustrator
+  * BGT to do more outreach, maybe also DS.
+"Worst case" -> Scriberia
 * EU prize submission (how can I help?)
+  * waiting for KW to read if she is back to health in time

 ### What would you like to work during the next two weeks?